samcbride/cruise-ships/README.md

 # All Aboard!

 Thanks for dropping by dock.
-[Hop aboard](https://ironmongrrrl.github.io/cruise-ships/), list the ports you’d like to cruise to and away we’ll go!
+[Hop aboard](https://samcbride.github.io/cruise-ships/), list the ports you’d like to cruise to and away we’ll go!

 ## Overview of the Project

 This was one of the main projects on the Manchester Codes bootcamp.
 It was an exercise in object-oriented programming, through initially exploring user stories and domain modelling.
 It was extremely satisfying working with a GUI and being able to actively see changes we were making in the JavaScript, HTML and CSS.

-The entire project was pair-programmed between myself and [Shona McBride](https://github.com/samcbride); we had a great time doing it and a lot of laughs!
+The entire project was pair-programmed between myself and [Lucy Ironmonger](https://github.com/ironmongrrrl); we had a great time doing it and a lot of laughs!
 Probably too many laughs on reflection!

 ***